nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The option is enabled by default.
 The option performs the following:

-* Enables application modules related to Bluetooth that are required for the selected device role
+* Implies application modules related to Bluetooth that are required for the selected device role
-* Enables required functionalities in Zephyr's Bluetooth stack
+* Selects required functionalities in Zephyr's Bluetooth stack
 * Overlays Bluetooth Kconfig option defaults to align them with the nRF Desktop use-case

 See :file:`Kconfig.ble` file content for details.